Last Updated: September 26, 2022

 - Right to Rectification – You have the right to have any inaccurate personal information which we hold about you updated or corrected.

 - Right to Erasure – In certain circumstances you may request that we delete the personal information that we hold about you.

 - Right to Complain – You have the right to lodge a complaint regarding the processing of your personal information to an applicable governmental or supervisory authority in your country.

-- Right to Withdraw Consent – Where processing of personal information is based on your consent, you have the right to withdraw such consent at any time.
+- Right to Withdraw Consent – When processing of personal information is based on your consent, you have the right to withdraw such consent at any time.

-- Right to Object – Where we rely on our legitimate interests to process your personal information, you have the right to object to such use and we are required to discontinue such processing unless we can demonstrate an overriding legitimate interest in such processing.
+- Right to Object – When we rely on our legitimate interests to process your personal information, you have the right to object to such use, and we are required to discontinue such processing unless we can demonstrate an overriding legitimate interest in such processing.